Don't Trip Yourself up While Buying a Home

-Don't get a new job.
-Consistency in your job history is a good thing to banks and other lenders.
-Finding a new job (particularly one with a bigger salary) may not hinder your ability to qualify for a mortgage.
-However, if you switch careers before approval, your process could fail or be bogged down.
+Don't look for a new job.
+Your recent career history should show stability.
+Getting a new job may not affect your ability to qualify for a loan - especially if you are getting a bigger paycheck.
+However, if you switch careers before your loan is approved, your process could fail or be slowed down.

 Executive Lending Group can answer questions about these "Don'ts" and many others.
-Call us at 4056158543.
+Give us a call at 4056158543.

 Looking to Buy?